Install or upgrade products in an existing Orion deployment

 - Save the installer on your Orion server.

-Task 4: Run the installer on the Orion server
+Task 4: Run the installer on the primary Orion server

-The following software is required.
-If it is not found on the server, it will be downloaded and installed when you run the installer.
+Some third-party software, such as .NET 4.8, is required.
+If it is not found on the server, it is downloaded and installed when you run the installer.

 Run the installer